Characters: One Piece: The Marines

 - Mr. Exposition: Being the only man who understands certain aspects of the One Piece world, he's hinted to eventually fill this role.

-- (Possibly) Reluctant Mad Scientist: Responsible for truly bizarre inventions and discoveries, such as presumably having weapons eat Devil Fruits, turning Kuma into a cyborg, then making an army of cyborgs based on Kuma... using Kizaru's Glint-Glint Fruit ability, and turning the animals of his island into cyborgs.
+- (Possibly) Reluctant Mad Scientist: Responsible for truly bizarre inventions and discoveries, such as having weapons "eat" Devil Fruits, turning Kuma into a cyborg, then making an army of cyborgs based on Kuma, which use Frickin' Laser Beams based on Kizaru's Glint-Glint Fruit ability, and turning the animals of his island into cyborgs.
 However, he is the pride and joy of his home island.
 It is also said when he was young, his heart always longed to make his island better and warm from the freezing cold.
 So, he started to create a massive device for this very purpose, albeit unfinished.

 - A flashback of Caesar's showed that, while he covered up most of Caesar's immoral experiments from the World Government.
 He refused to make a weapon of mass destruction or kidnap children to make them into super soldiers (something Caesar would do later on).
 Eventually he got fed up with Caesar and fired him from his staff.

 - One-Man Industrial Revolution

 - Schizo Tech: He's the source of quite a bit of it.

 - Shrouded in Myth

 The Pacifista are a series of Human Weapons